Raymondvonz/CodeWords/W9/readme.md

+ We started preparing for your next major project milestone, for which you will deliver the (work-in-progress) code for your project on your gitHub before this Friday, Oct 2.
+Don't worry you will keep working on it until Week 12!

+2. During the workshop, Karen ann demonstrated some sketches using some new functions such as textToPoint() and text appearing over time.
+Karen has collected all of these on our gitHubs.
+More this week!

 Here is my pop up ads attempt.

 I have no ideal how to make it brouncing around while avoiding the mouse.